Last updated on May 28th, 2020 at 07:24 am

 The food and Bali cooking class in Kuta was one of the highlights of our Bali trip.
 Food and recipes, and how locals cook can give you a deeper understanding of one’s authentic culture and influences.

-Read here 10 Days in Bali full travel guide!
+Read here best sim card in Bali

 So what exactly happens in a Bali Cooking class?